NightlyNexus/retryable-retrofit/README.md

   }

   void detach() {
-    // Cancel the call and release it and its callback from the RetryableCalls instance if it has not be completed yet. call.cancel();
+    // Cancel the call and release it and its callback from the RetryableCalls instance if it has not been completed yet. call.cancel();
   }
 }